 - Freestanding with the MultiFLEX wand.

-- DuoClean cleaner head designed for transitioning seamlessly from carpet to hard floors without sacrificing performance.
+- DuoClean cleaner head designed for transitioning seamlessly from carpet to hard, bare floors without sacrificing performance.

 - Removable lid on the cleaner head that gives easy access to the brush rolls for cleaning.